ExpressVPN Review: Quick Expert Summary

 I tested ExpressVPN’s split-tunneling on several occasions, while downloading torrents, making VoIP (Voice over Internet Protocol) calls, and accessing websites that are geo-blocked in my country — and the feature worked seamlessly every time.
 Plus, when I routed torrenting traffic through an ExpressVPN server and browsed the internet on my local network, I was able to get faster download speeds than when all of my traffic was routed through the VPN.

 ExpressVPN’s split-tunneling feature worked really well for me, and I also found it very easy to use on my Samsung Galaxy, Windows PC, and MacBook Pro.
-The only minor drawback is that ExpressVPN doesn’t let you exclude specific websites or IP addresses from the VPN tunnel — for example, competitors like ProtonVPN let you exclude IP addresses and Surfshark offers the option to exclude websites.
+The only minor drawback is that ExpressVPN doesn’t let you exclude specific websites or IP addresses from the VPN tunnel — for example, competitors like ProtonVPN let you exclude apps and IP addresses.

 Overall, ExpressVPN’s split-tunneling feature is a great way to send traffic through the VPN and your local network simultaneously.
 I’d like to see ExpressVPN’s split-tunneling tool offer more customization options, but including or excluding specific apps is good enough for most users.
 Plus, this feature works really well, is very easy to use, and is even available for Mac.